simonceddy/footy-typescript/readme.md

 - Simulations will often cause several players to amass record setting statlines and several other players to have no stats at all
 - Scoring is too low in most simulations
 - The basis for a coordinates system for moving entities is in place but is currently not implemented.
 At present all entities stay in the same locations
-- The duration of actions is currently handled by the simulation event loop and each tick of the clock is a constant amount.
-This means that currently a hitout takes the same amount of time as a set shot for goal.
 - Generation of attributes and position determination is rudimentary and often results in poor distribution of positions
 - Schema for matchup request data is based on the wrong interface...
 Whoops!
 - Still some bugs with simulating user submitted matchups